How to Teach Your Dog to Come When You Call

 Has this ever happened to you?
 You call your dog by name over and over… to no avail.
 Then you open a can of food and voilà!
 Out of nowhere, you hear the pitter-patter of paws heading toward you at top speed.

 As a certified trainer and also a dog mom, I feel very strongly that when it’s “recall” time, ALL dogs (yes, ALL dogs) need to be taught how to respond.
+There is a right way to teach your dog recall.
 It’s not just about manners – there are definitely times when getting your dog to come to you is for his safety.
-And it’s best to teach your pup before you need the behavior – not during.
+And it’s best to teach your dog before you need the behavior – not during.
 You wouldn’t teach someone a fire drill during a fire, right?

 Step 1: INDOORS (with few distractions)

-- Start by backing away from your dog using your happy voice, clapping and praising as he approaches you.
+- To teach your dog to come when you call, start by backing away from your dog using your happy voice, clapping and praising as he approaches you.
 Stop, ask your dog to sit (optional), reach in and grab his collar with one hand, and give him a tasty treat from the other.

 - Repeat this several times, until your dog is almost chasing you around and not allowing you to start over again.